NexplanonThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to etonogestrel, or if you are pregnant.
 You should not receive it if you have breast cancer, heart disease, liver disease, or a history of blood clots (including deep vein thrombosis, pulmonary embolism, or stroke).

 - A nurse or other trained health professional will give you this medicine.

 - This medicine is an implant.
 It will be surgically placed under the skin of your upper, inner arm.

 - Gently press your fingertips over the skin where this medicine was inserted.
 You should be able to feel the implant.

 - You might have to use another form of birth control for 7 days after the implant is inserted.
 Your doctor will tell you if this is needed.

-- Your doctor can remove the implant at any time if you want to stop using this medicine.
-The implant must be removed after 3 years, but you may have a new one inserted if you still want to use this form of birth control.
+- The implant must be removed after 3 years.
+However, your doctor can remove it at any time if you want to stop using this medicine.
+You may have a new one inserted if you still want to use this form of birth control.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.